schollz/acrostic/README.md

 ### regenerate often

-you can re-generate the notes in the matrix by going to the first page and pressing K2. this will provide a whole new bed of notes which is useful if you are soloing and want the notes to be different than what is already recorded.
+you can re-generate the notes in the matrix by going to the first page, turning E1 all the way CCW (to select the chord context), and then pressing K2. this will provide a whole new bed of notes which is useful if you are soloing and want the notes to be different than what is already recorded.

 ## future